Midyear Tax Checkup: 6 Strategies to Help Optimize Your Financial Health

 Use 529 plans to save for education

-Because post-secondary education is so expensive, consider contributing to a 529 plan if you have children or grandchildren.
-The contributions aren’t tax-deductible at the federal level, but your investments and gains can be distributed tax-free for any educational expense.
-Some states do permit a deduction, so check with your accountant regarding the specifics for your region.
+Post-secondary (and K-12 due to the TJCA) education can be quite expensive, so consider contributing to a 529 plan if you have children or grandchildren.
+The contributions are not tax-deductible at the federal level, but your investments and gains can be distributed tax-free for any educational expense.
+Some states do permit a deduction, so check with your tax advisor regarding the specifics for your region.
 These contributions can remove assets from your estate, with the added benefit of tax-free account growth.
-Parents and grandparents can maximize the annual gift exclusion ($17,000 per donor, per beneficiary) by setting up 529 plans for multiple children and grandchildren.
+Parents and grandparents can maximize the annual gift exclusion ($18,000 per donor, per beneficiary for 2024) by setting up 529 plans for multiple children and grandchildren.

 All expressions of opinion reflect the judgment of the author as of the date of publication and are subject to change.
 Some of the research and ratings shown in this presentation come from third parties that are not affiliated with Mercer Advisors.
 The information is believed to be accurate but is not guaranteed or warranted by Mercer Advisors.
 Content, research, tools and stock or option symbols are for educational and illustrative purposes only and do not imply a recommendation or solicitation to buy or sell a particular security or to engage in any particular investment strategy.
 For financial planning advice specific to your circumstances, talk to a qualified professional at Mercer Advisors.